Manderby/NALib/Readme.txt

 such initialization must be done manually by the programmer.

-In NALib, construction-functions always start with naInitXXX and desctruction- functions always start with naClearXXX. naInitXXX-functions usually assume the given struct to be uninitialized and will overwrite all values. naClearXXX- functions expect a pointer to an initialized struct and will perform all necessary destructions.
+In NALib, construction-functions always start with naInitXXX and desctruction- functions always start with naClearXXX.

+naInitXXX-functions usually assume the given struct to be uninitialized and will overwrite all values.

+naClearXXX-functions expect a pointer to an initialized struct and will perform all necessary destructions.
 Beware that naClearXXX will only erase the contents but not the pointer itself.

 The struct itself must always be allocated outside of the naInitXXX function.
-According to the functions listed in section 1, you have the following scenarios:
+According to the functions listed in section 2.1, you have the following scenarios: